siba-sish/Discrete-Vortex-Method/README (1).md

 Codes for specific cases present:-
  - Steady flow over cambered airfoil.
  - Steady flow over single-panel flat airfoil.
- - Steady single-panel flat airfoil at an angle of attack.
+ - Transient single-panel flat airfoil at an angle of attack.
- - Steady multi-panel flat airfoil at an angle of attack.
+ - Transient multi-panel flat airfoil at an angle of attack.
  - Transient multi-panel heaving flat airfoil at an angle of attack.